-That was two years ago.
-In the time since, I still hadn’t seen a mountain goat.
+In the time since that visit, I still hadn’t seen a mountain goat.
 So this summer, when the Can-Am Road Trip took me through Montana, I knew a return visit to Glacier was in order.

 I was going back to Hidden Lake, and I wasn’t leaving until I saw mountain goats.
 Even if I had to stay there all day.
 Or all week.
 It was time for Mission: Mountain Goat.

 Seeing my first mountain goats